Emma Malewski: Early life

-Junior
+Junior gymnastics career

 2016–2017

 In 2016 Malewski competed at both the German National Championships and the German Cup, where she placed ninth and fourth respectively.
 She competed at the Turnkunst International competition where she helped her team finish sixth and individually she placed third in the espoir division.

 In 2017 Malewski competed at the German National Championships where she placed second in the all-around behind Aiyu Zhu; however she won the gold medal on floor exercise.
 She competed at the junior Swiss Cup where she helped her team finish first.

 2018

 Malewski competed at the 2018 City of Jesolo Trophy where she finished 17th in the all-around.
 In May she competed at the German Junior National Championships where she won the bronze medal in the all-around.
 Additionally she won the bronze on balance beam and uneven bars and won gold on floor exercise.
 The following month Malewski competed at a friendly competition in Pieve di Soligo where she helped Germany place fourth and individually she placed thirteenth in the all-around.

 In August Malewski was selected to represent Germany at the 2018 European Championships alongside Emelie Petz, Lisa Zimmermann, Lara Hinsberger, and Leonie Papke.
 Together they finished seventh in the team final.